 I grew up in the San Juan Islands, an archipelago of around 300 islands near the Canadian border.
 The San Juans are about 90 miles North of Seattle in an area known as the Salish Sea.
-I’ve been sailing and exploring the San Juans since I was a child and every summer we make a point of returning to the islands for a few days of cruising familar and favorite places.
+I’ve been sailing and exploring the San Juans since I was a child and every summer we make a point of returning to the islands for a few days of cruising familiar and favorite places.
 However, this year we decided to explore islands and inlets in the San Juans hitherto unknown to myself and my family.

-To beat the weekend crouds we pushed off from the dock at Cap Sante Marina and headed out at by the light of a full blue moon for a quick trip to Saddlebag (aka Scallywag Island) to drop anchor for the night.
+To beat the weekend crowds we pushed off from the dock at Cap Sante Marina and headed out at by the light of a full blue moon for a quick trip to Saddlebag (aka Scallywag Island) to drop anchor for the night.
 This island is well known to us, especially my daughter who spent weeks at a time each summer at Pirate Camp in Anacortes.
 She learned to sail to this island and spent countless hours exploring it with her campmates looking for rumoured pirate treasure.
 It was also the location of a hosted team building event for my work group who came from around the world to feast on a classic Pacific Northwest seafood dinner of salmon, crab, prawns, and oysters.

-Speaking of crab, it had just been the opening of crabbing season the weekend prior and as we discovered in the morning we had anchored ourselves in a minefield of bouys marking baited pots far below.
-The gentle swing of the overnight breeze and the changing of a blue mood tide found us with a bouy and line wrapped around our rudder.
+Speaking of crab, it had just been the opening of crabbing season the weekend prior and as we discovered in the morning we had anchored ourselves in a minefield of buoys marking baited pots far below.
+The gentle swing of the overnight breeze and the changing of a blue mood tide found us with a buoy and line wrapped around our rudder.
 We struggled to get it off before the owner of the pot happened along to help us and to bark salty dog advice to us about dropping anchor at night without proper flood lights on our bow.
 We bit our tongues straining to not give him advice about placing his crab pot in a state park designated anchorage.
 His consolation prize was a single “keeper”.

 Waking up at Saddlebag Island